I recently really into podcasts.

 How Economist views the world.

-If you want to know about a recent released book, search the author on podcast, she probably summarized about her book.
+Another good thing about podcast is that if you want to know about a book, a better in depth TLDR.
+Search the author on podcast, she probably summarized about her book already!

 You can search the people being interviewed you found interesting, on these podcast apps, or Google it, to discover even more interesting people and podcasts.